2023 Austrian Grand Prix: Qualifying report

 The first session (Q1) was red-flagged when Valtteri Bottas spun out at turn one; by this point, Max Verstappen topped the session, with Kevin Magnussen second; the former had his best lap time deleted due to a track limits violation; in addition, Pierre Gasly, Zhou Guanyu and Lewis Hamilton all committed track limits violations.
 Verstappen set the fastest time as Yuki Tsunoda, teammate Nyck de Vries, Zhou, Logan Sargeant, and Magnussen were all eliminated following Q1.

 As Verstappen started his Q2 (the second segment) lap, he exceeded track limits at turn ten and had his lap time deleted.
 This allowed Lando Norris to momentarily top the session ahead of Nico Hülkenberg, Fernando Alonso, Carlos Sainz Jr. and Hamilton.
-Sergio Pérez commit more track limits violations, denying him a spot in Q3, (the third session) for the fourth consecutive time, as all his lap times in Q2 were deleted for track limits violations.
+Sergio Pérez committed more track limits violations, denying him a spot in Q3, (the third session) for the fourth consecutive time, as all his lap times in Q2 were deleted for track limits violations.
 He joined George Russell, Esteban Ocon, Oscar Piastri and Bottas in being eliminated.

 Due to this, Alexander Albon appeared in Q3 for the Williams team, going on to qualify tenth.
 Verstappen took pole, with Charles Leclerc and Sainz making it two Ferraris in the top 3.
 Lance Stroll in sixth outqualified teammate Alonso in seventh.